tkaprol/postage-plugin/readme.md

 ## Installation

 The plugin can be installed directly into your plugins folder "as-is".
+Please create a plugin folder named `postage-plugin` then pull whole repository in it.

 ## i18n Support